ygrayne/oberon-rts-sw/lib/README.md

 # Oberon RTS Library

-* rts: all Oberon modules that are not platform specific.
+* any: all Oberon modules that are not platform specific.

-* platform: platform specific stuff.
-For now, there's only one platform directory here for P4, as P3 uses the same modules.
-The two platforms are "SD card swap" compatible as of now.
+* platform: platform specific stuff
+  * any: modules that work on either platform, kept here in lieu of the general 'any' directory as these are the candidates for specialisation.

+* board: board specific stuff
+  * any: modules that sort of work for all boards, with some limitations, but not stopping the software from functioning, such as missing LEDs.
+Allows for compiling for both platforms and keeping the "SD card swappability" for now.